Generating Polygon Differences with the Clipper Transformer

 3. Calculate Park Area

-Next, we need to find out what the total area of each park is before we subtract the building area from the park.
+Next, we need to determine the total area of each park before subtracting the building area.
 Add an AreaCalculator to the canvas and connect it to the Parks reader feature type.
 In the parameters, change the Output Area Name to TotalParkArea

 ParkAreaCalc.png